Hulme Hippodrome: Community engagement

-During 2021 the campaign held two community festivals with stalls, performances, and presentations of updates to supporters (18 July, 4 September).
-On 7 October 2021 an evening street party was held on Warwick Street to celebrate the building's 120th anniversary, including a projection of short films on the east wall.
+There have been nine events held to date.
+During the first year in 2021 the campaign held four events (3 July, 18 July, 4 Sept, 7 Oct) including community festivals with stalls, performances, and presentations of updates to supporters and an evening street party on Warwick Street to celebrate the building's 120th anniversary (7 Oct 2021), including a projection of short films on the east wall.

 A Spring Festival was held by the campaign group on 6 March 2022.
 Further photographs were taken inside the building in 2021 by 'urban explorers'.
+Later in 2022 there was a launch event at Manchester Central Library (1 Nov) for an 8-month exhibition including displaying the scale model made by MSA students and other memorabilia, running to July 2023.